ehmatthes/pcc_2e/deploying_django/deploying_to_heroku.md

 Heroku uses "dynos" and "add-ons".
 You can think of a dyno as an app, and an add-on as a service.
 In the context of the Learning Log project, the dyno will handle the Django code, and an add-on will take care of the database.

-Most of the pricing information you see summarized here is coming from Heroku's [Pricing](https://www.heroku.com/pricing) page.
+Most of the pricing information you see summarized here is based on the information on Heroku's [Pricing](https://www.heroku.com/pricing) page.
 Heroku has restructured their lowest-cost offerings, so the [Low-Cost Plans FAQ](https://help.heroku.com/KP5RQQVO/low-cost-plans-faq) page is helpful to look at as well.

 ### Basic dynos

 This is where Heroku's pricing model is most complicated.
 If you don't specify a dyno type, Heroku will provision a Basic dyno.
-- A Basic dyno costs \~$0.01 per hour, to a maximum of $7 per month.
+- A Basic dyno costs \~$0.01 per hour, up to a maximum of $7 per month.
 - Basic dyno costs are prorated to the second.
 - Basic dynos never sleep.